top of page

 Entrance Fee Melasti Beach, Bali

 As of the latest updates, the entrance fee to Melasti Beach is generally affordable.
-It typically costs around IDR 10,000 to IDR 20,000 (approximately USD 0.70 to USD 1.40) per person.
-It cost us for a family of 4 38K which is about £1.87 | US$2.46 | AUS$3.67 | EURO2.22 (prices correct as of Sept 2024).
+It typically costs us 33,000 IDR for the bike and 1 kid, 2 adults.
 However, fees can vary slightly depending on the time of year and any additional amenities or services you may use.
 It’s always a good idea to check for the most current information before your visit.

-1. Sundays Beach Club
+1. White Rock Beach Club

-3. Karma Beach Bali
+2. Karma Beach Bali

 (There are many more beach clubs than listed here.
 Along the whole coast of Melasti, there are many spots to grab a drink and cool off.
 Beds to hire on the beaches and umbrellas.
 We mostly love to be on the sand because we love to ground to the Earth' magnetic energy and so love to be on the sand, but beds are dotted in front of restaurants to hire for the day and order your drinks and food from.)

-Last thoughts on Melasti Beach
+Last thoughts on Melasti Bali

 Melasti Beach, with its enchanting natural beauty and serene environment, provides a perfect retreat from the more tourist-heavy areas of Bali.
 Whether you're looking to relax on the sand, explore the surrounding cliffs, or enjoy nearby luxury day clubs, Melasti Beach offers something for every traveler.
 With its relatively low entrance fee and a range of activities and amenities, it’s an excellent choice for anyone seeking a memorable Balinese experience.